seandstewart/bardly/pending/romances/pericles/11-player.md

 Well, I perceive
 I shall not be hang'd now, although I would;
 But since he's gone, the king's seas must please:
-He'scaped the land, to perish at the sea.
+He 'scaped the land, to perish at the sea.
 I'll present myself.
 Peace to the lords of Tyre!

 **HELICANUS**